Fluke Infections of the Lungs

 If the brain is affected, people may have seizures, difficulty using or understanding language, or problems seeing.
 They may be paralyzed.

 Doctors diagnose lung fluke infections when they see eggs in a person's sputum or stool.
 Sometimes a sample of fluid is removed from the lungs and checked for eggs.
 Eggs may be difficult to find because only a few are released at time and they are not released regularly.
 Laboratories may use special concentration techniques to help them identify the eggs.

 Blood tests to detect antibodies to the parasite may be useful.
 (Antibodies are proteins produced by the immune system to help defend the body against attack, including that by parasites.)

 Lung fluke infections are treated with praziquantel, a drug used to eliminate flukes from the body (called an anthelmintic drug).
-An alternative is triclabendazole (which doctors can obtain from the Centers for Disease Control and Prevention).
+An alternative is triclabendazole.

 If the brain is infected, corticosteroids may also be given.
 They help control the inflammation that develops when the drug kills the flukes.
-Anticonvulsants are used to control seizures.
+Antiseizure drugs are used to control seizures.

 Sometimes surgery is needed to remove bumps on the skin or rarely cysts in the brain.